actuallyyun/catagonia/README.md

-## Catagonia, a frontend e-commerce project
+## Patagonia Website Clone Project

-- It is a copy of the [Patagonia](https://www.patagonia.com/home/) website.
+A responsive copy of the [Patagonia](https://www.patagonia.com/home/) website created to practice HTML, CSS, and SASS.
-- It is a project for practicing HTML, CSS and SASS.

-### Project highlights
+### Key Highlights:

-- It is fully responsive.
-- It is built with Flexbox and Grid.
-Grid is not only used for general layout, but also for achieving overlay effect in `hero` and `card` components.
-- It is built with CSS animation. `gradient`,`hover`,line up effects are used.
-- It utilizes SASS.
-Variables,mixins,conditions are used.
-SCSS files are organized in a modular way.
+- Fully responsive design using Flexbox and Grid, with Grid applied for layout and overlay effects.
+- Features CSS animations with gradient, hover, and line-up effects.
+- Built with SASS, using variables, mixins, and conditions in a modular SCSS structure.
-- It is built with BEM methodology in naming CSS classes.
+- Follows BEM methodology for clean, maintainable CSS class naming.
-- It dedicates to accessibility, built with semantic HTML tags and `aria` attributes.
+- Prioritizes accessibility with semantic HTML and ARIA attributes.

 **Note**: This is the week 1 project of the [Integridy Oy's Full Stack program](https://www.integrify.io/program/finland/full-stack).Thanks go to the instructors(@anhNguyenNgoc),staff at Integrigy and collegates for their help and support.